Wilbur tells us about his working life, starting in retail and then working for the Milk Marketing Board.

-Oh yes, throughout our time there, and even when the Norwood Rooms closed we had it at alternative venues like the Jarvis Ramada, which was then the Hotel Norwich.
-We had events at all of these.
-We did change a bit after the Norwood Rooms closed because it was getting more difficult to find venues that would hold that number of people.
-So yes, we did have to move round, occasionally.
-But yes, it occurred all the way through.
+When the Norwood rooms closed we went to alternative venues like the Jarvis Ramada, which was then the Hotel Norwich.
+After the Norwood Rooms closed it was getting more difficult to find venues that would hold that number of people.
+So yes, we did have to move around occasionally.

-Well, despite all the good times we had at the dairy, as very often is the case, good things have to come to an end and sadly by cutting our own throats and making sales to the supermarkets we done ourselves out of business with regards to the doorstep delivery.
-So demand went down, as a result of that the company decided rationalisation was required, and as a result of that rationalisation in the Eastern region – which included a dairy at Kings Lynn and a dairy at Ipswich, a dairy at Chadwell Heath in Essex, it was decided that the Norwich dairy would be closed.
-And sadly it was closed in 1990 and 240 jobs were lost, which was a huge blow because it was very much a family-orientated concern.
-They were families, which included four, or even more members of a family.
-I had a father with three sons working for me in my department in the actual bottling and cartoning department, and that was just one group and for me personally, it was a huge blow because my foster-father had worked there, my father-in-law worked there, my mother-in-law worked there, my wife had worked there, my best man when my wife and I got married worked there, my sister-in-law worked there, and her husband worked there.
-So it was that kind of place.
-And my daughter actually worked there.
-She was only a youngster at the time, but she came at weekends and helped to fill up new bottles.
-So it was very sad when the dairy closed.
-People still reminisce on a regular basis about the great days that we had at the dairy and the great times and how they changed and they are no more.
-And the dairy is no more.
-Of course, it is now Tescos…!
+Well, despite all the good times we had at the dairy, as is very often the case, good things sadly have to come to an end.
+Sadly by making sales to the supermarkets we done ourselves out of business with regards to the doorstep delivery.
+So demand went down and as a result the company decided that rationalisation was required.
+As a result of that rationalisation in the Eastern region – which included dairies at Kings Lynn, Ipswich, Chadwell Heath in Essex, it was decided that the Norwich dairy would be closed, resulting in the loss of 240 jobs.
+And sadly it closed in 1990 which was a huge blow because it was very much a family oriented concern.
+There were families which included four, or even more members working there.
+I had a father with three sons working for me in the bottling and cartoning department, and that was just one family.

 © 2020 WISEArchive.
 All Rights Reserved.